albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

 You can export this format directly using :ref:`export-msfs-flight-plan`.

-While the format supports procedures there may appear problems in MSFS loading these.
+While the format supports procedures there appear problems in MSFS loading these.
 Procedures might be omitted or new ones inserted.
 Furthermore MSFS does not support the selection of transitions and often inserts these automatically.

 You can set a parking spot or fuel pad as starting position but note that runways and helipads as starting positions will be ignored by MSFS.

+See `FAQ - The flight plan does not show up correctly in MSFS <https://albar965.github.io/littlenavmap-faq.html#flightplan-msfs>`__ for more information on problems.

+PLN files for Microsoft Flight Simulator 2020 will have special characters removed since the simulator cannot load files having these as a part of the name.

 .. _flight-plan-formats-fsx-pln: